InfiCorridor-Solutions/PixTrigger/README.md

 A free and open source tool to trigger cameras using Pixhawk and Raspberry Pi (Tested on raspberry pi 3 model b+ and pixhawk 4)

 # Depenedencies
-MavSDK
+MavSDK,
-ExifTool
+ExifTool,
-gphoto2
+gphoto2,
-cmake
+cmake.

-# TO DO
+# To Do
-check performance of Exiftool vs Exiv2
+Check performance of Exiftool vs Exiv2

-# USAGE
+# Usage

 Install and Build ExifTool as follows